 Biphasic: A biphasic sleep cycle includes two instances of sleep in a 24-hour period.
 This is largely seen in Mediterranean countries, where you sleep for 5-6 hours at night and then nap in the afternoon.
 It’s commonly known as a siesta.

 Polyphasic: There are several types of polyphasic sleep cycles to choose from.
-These cycles have lots of shorter periods of sleep.
+These cycles have shorter periods of sleep.
 You can read more about them in our post about alternative sleeping cycles.

 Bear chronotype: This is the most common chronotype.
 If you are a bear you will perform best in the morning and feel a slight dip of energy in the afternoon.

-Wolf chronotype: These are the night-owls.
-Those with a wolf chronotype don’t do well with early mornings and perform better at night.
+Wolf chronotype: These are the night owls.
+Those with a wolf chronotype don’t do well in the early mornings and perform better at night.

 Dolphin chronotype: People with this chronotype tend to struggle with sleep.
 Dolphins are incredibly light sleepers.

-Lion chronotype: Lions are the early birds.
-They like to rise early but are normally burnt out by 5pm.
+Lion chronotype: Lions are early birds.
+They like to rise early but are normally burnt out by 5 pm.